 A scholarship application cover letter is similar to the cover letter that job applicants include in the submission of their application to a position.
 It is a letter that the student addresses to the scholarship committee to convince them that they are deserving of a grant (Staff Author, 2019).

-A scholarship cover letter is a crucial and strategic document that allows students to appeal for financial aid to assist them in paying their college fees.
+A scholarship cover letter is a crucial and strategic document that allows students to appeal for financial aid to assist them in paying their college fees in the United States.
 It is where they can expound on details in their application forms, such as gaps in schooling and the reasons why they joined certain activities, to give the scholarship committees a more complete narrative (Kalu, 2020).

 This is also a great chance for students to tell scholarship-giving bodies why they are aiming for a particular scholarship or grant.
 What’s more, to persuade the scholarship-giving body, students can outline their future research or work plans and explain how it aligns with the endeavors of the organization.